Plan your self-guided trip

 When the conditions are perfect, you can point to a mountain on the map, check your compass, and head for the top!
 Along the way you may follow a moose track, spot a snowshoe hare huddled under a fir, see a wing print in the snow where a grouse took off....
 What you won't see?
 Another person!

 There are many remote ponds and lakes within driving distance of us.
 Some are quite large and others very small.
 The one thing they all have in common, is the lack of crowds and noise.
 Unfold your map, pick any blue spot on it, strap on your kayak and prepare for adventure!
-Carry your craft in to B Pond, C Pond, Pond in the River .... we rent kayaks, and offer transport service to the lakes.
+Drive and launch your craft in to B Pond, C Pond, Pond in the River, Aziscohos Lake, the Richardsons ....

 With the Appalachian Trail only a few miles away, the smaller trails are extra topping!
 Whitecap is an easy trek with a delightful 360 degree mountain view reward on top.
 And tons of blueberries as an extra bonus if your timing is just right.
 Tumbledown, while a bit more challenging, is well worth the photo opportunities that await you at the summit.
 Old Speck, Baldpate, ..... you could stay two weeks, climbing one a day, and never get to them all!